openssl-ec - EC key processing

 Print out a usage message.

-The input and formats; the default is PEM.
-See "Format Options" in openssl(1) for details.
+The key output format; the default is PEM.
+See openssl-format-options(1) for details.

 Private keys are an SEC1 private key or PKCS#8 format.
 Public keys are a SubjectPublicKeyInfo as specified in IETF RFC 3280.